kevinding0218/InterviewDocuments/Q and A/System Design/Stars/Load Balancer.md

 - The disadvantage of it is more overhead of context switching, server load is not taken into consideration.
 If a server is overloaded or slow, the LB will not stop sending new requests to that server
 #### Details
-- The process are dispatched in FIFO manner but are given limited amount, called quantum/time-slice,
+- The process are dispatched in **FIFO manner but are given limited amount, called quantum/time-slice**,
-- A process does not complete before its CPU-time expires, CPU will take the next priority process
+- A process **does not complete before its CPU-time expires**, CPU will **take the next priority process**
 - Example
 ```
 RR with time quantum = 20